qmk/qmk_firmware/keyboards/draytronics/elise_v2/readme.md

 ![elise](https://www.draytronics.co.uk/wp-content/uploads/2021/08/repository-open-graph-template-v2.png)

-V2 now included an tweaked design and 16 RGB underglow LEDs for a more consistent and even underglow effect (up from 7 on the original)
+***V2 now includes an tweaked design and 16 RGB underglow LEDs for a more consistent and even underglow effect (up from 7 on the original)***

 A open source, low cost 65% keyboard PCB with USB-C, ESD protection, RGB underglow and XD68 case / plate compatability.
 Designed in the UK.
 More info / sales / PCB designs available at [draytronics.co.uk/elise](https://draytronics.co.uk)